openaps/AndroidAPSdocs/docs/EN/Hardware/Libre2.md

 ![automatic time and time zone + alarm settings](../images/Libre2_DateTimeAlarms.png)

-The sensor remembers the device it was started from.
-Only this device can receive alarms in the future.
+Once the sensor started with the patched app, you won't be able to connect it to another app/phone.
+If you uninstall the patched app, you will lose alarms and continuous BG readings.

 The first connection setup to the sensor is critical.
 The LibreLink app tries to establish a wireless connection to the sensor every 30 seconds.
 If one or more mandatory settings are missing they have to be adjusted.
 You have no time limit to do that.
 The sensor is constantly trying to setup the connection.
 Even if is last some hours.
-Be patient and try different settings before even think of changing the sensor.
+Be patient and try different settings before even thinking of changing the sensor.

-As long as you see a red exclamation mark ("!") on the upper left corner of the LibreLink's start screen there is no connection or some other setting blocks LibreLink to signal alarms.
+As long as you see a red exclamation mark ("!") on the upper left corner of the LibreLink start screen there is no connection or some other setting blocks LibreLink to signal alarms.
 Please check if the sound is enabled and all sorts of blocking app notifications are disabled.
 When the exclamation mark is gone, the connection should be established and